ExpediaGroup/waggle-dance/README.md

 #### Metrics

 Waggle Dance exposes a set of metrics that can be accessed on the `/metrics` end-point.
-These metrics include a few standard JVM and Spring plus per-federation metrics which include per-metastore number of calls and invocation duration.
+These metrics include a few standard JVM, Spring and per-federation metrics which include per-metastore number of calls and invocation duration.
 If a Graphite server is provided in the server configuration then all the metrics will be exposed in the endpoint and Graphite.

 The following snippet shows a typical Graphite configuration: